 TEACHING AND LEADING refers to teachers and leaders analyzing the learning context, attending to local and societal considerations, and applying the appropriate knowledge and abilities to make decisions resulting in quality teaching, leading and optimum learning for all.

-Public assurance occurs when the public has trust and confidence that certificated teachers and certificated leaders demonstrate the standards of professional practice, promote literacy and numeracy, collaborate effectively, model wellness and engage all students in Indigenous ways of knowing.
+Public assurance occurs when the public has trust and confidence that teachers and leaders demonstrate the standards of professional practice, promote literacy and numeracy, collaborate effectively, model wellness and engage all students in Indigenous ways of knowing.